Skip to Content

 Credit information is provided by TransUnion International UK Limited.
 Registered in England and Wales with company number: 3961870.
 Registered office: One Park Lane, Leeds, West Yorkshire, LS3 1EP.
 TransUnion International UK Limited, part of the TransUnion Information Group, is authorised and regulated by the Financial Conduct Authority under registration number 737740.

-If you pass TransUnion's authentication process, they'll give us the following information monthly for as long as you're using Credit Tracker:
+If you pass our credit reference agencies authentication process, they’ll give us the following information monthly for as long as you’re using Credit Insights

 • your credit score;

-• information from your credit report that explains your credit score, and in some circumstances your full report; and
+• information from your credit report that explains your credit score, your full credit report; and

 • reasons why your score has changed, if there have been any changes since the previous month.